RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-12-13-idea-machine.md

 Distributional Reinforcement Learning for my presentation to Cengiz's lab on Wednesday.
 On days like these, I feel so stupid and that makes me feel depressed.
 I don't know if I can make it in this field.

-### Wednesday
+### Tuesday

 Total work time:

 ### 6.438 Algorithms for Inference

 Devavrat started lecture with "I hope you didn't feel time pressure on the quiz.
 And if you did, it's only a quiz."
 I feel like I'm being gaslit.

+### Wednesday

+Total work time:

 ### Thursday